CooperUnion/buildingenergymodeling_workshops/arch134b_workshops/docs/07_1_multi_zone_p1.md

 ```
 <br/><br/>

 Check if the rooms/zones are properly defined by clicking on each Item.
 The output of the Item is a Brep or a geometry which can be connected to other components’ inputs.
-Wire the Brep of the house to the _geometry input of "Incident Radiation" like in [5.2.6](https://gaudi369.github.io/buildingenergymodeling_workshops/docs/05_2_passive_design_p2.html#set-analysis-period-for-summer-design-day).You can also specify the different room/zones by pulling up panels as shown in the bottom image.
+Wire the Brep of the house to the _geometry input of "Incident Radiation" like in [5.2.6](https://gaudi369.github.io/buildingenergymodeling_workshops/docs/05_2_passive_design_p2.html#set-analysis-period-for-summer-design-day).
+You can also specify the different room/zones by pulling up panels as shown in the bottom image.
 ```{image} ../_static/multizone/multizone2_7.2.png
 :width: 100%
 :align: center